harshepandeyofficial/GreenPredict-ML-Based-Dynamics-Analyzer/README.md

 Here're some of the project's best features:

 *   📌 Data Preprocessing: Efficient data handling and normalization techniques to prepare datasets for modeling.
-*   📌 Predictive Models: Implementation of multiple machine learning models including: LR, Lasso and Ridge Models as well as Correlation Matrix.
+*   📌 Predictive Models: Implementation of multiple machine learning models including: LR, Lasso, Ridge Models and Correlation Matrix.
 *   📌 Feature Engineering: Identifying and engineering relevant features to improve model accuracy.
 *   📌 Model Evaluation: Comprehensive evaluation metrics and visualization for model performance.
 *   📌 Global Warming Insights: Providing valuable insights into future climate trends based on predictive analytics and emissions rate